New Holland Brewing Company

-New Holland Brewing Company is a company located in Holland, Michigan.
-The company operates a brewery and distillery, located on the city's northside, with a brewpub and restaurant, in both downtown Holland and Grand Rapids.
-The company's beers are sold at its restaurant and are distributed throughout 44 states and exported to Canada, Europe and Asia.
-After the sale of Bell's to Kirin, it became the largest craft brewery in the state of Michigan.
+New Holland Brewing Company is an American independent craft brewing and distilling company headquartered in Holland, Michigan.
+It also owns and operates brewpub-style restaurants and spirits-tasting rooms located across West Michigan.
+The company's craft-style beer brands Dragon's Milk, Tangerine Space Machine, and spirits brands Dragon's Milk Origin, Beer Barrel Bourbon among others, are distributed throughout the United States and exported to Canada, Europe and Asia.

+After the sale of Bell's to Kirin, New Holland Brewing Company became the largest craft brewery in the state of Michigan.

 History

-Brett Vanderkamp and Jason Spaulding, the founders of New Holland Brewing Company, grew up together in Midland, Michigan, and later attended Hope College.
-In college Spaulding and Vanderkamp cultivated a love of homebrewing, which would bring them together again shortly after graduation.
-Their business plan took two years to formulate, but once complete, the pair quickly lined up investors, and in 1996 New Holland was founded in Holland, Michigan.
+Brett VanderKamp and Jason Spaulding, the founders of New Holland Brewing Company, grew up together in Midland, Michigan, and later attended Hope College.
+In college Spaulding and VanderKamp cultivated a love of homebrewing, which would bring them together again shortly after graduation.
+Their business plan took two years to formulate, but once complete, the pair quickly lined up investors, and in 1997 New Holland was founded in Holland, Michigan.

 Originally, their goal was to produce beer that was characteristically unique to Western Michigan.
 Their beer was well received, and the company increased production to just over 5000 USbeerbbl in 2006.
-In 2007 the company increased production to over 7500 USbeerbbl.
+In 2007, the company increased production to over 7500 USbeerbbl.

-New Holland began distilling whiskey, rum and gin in 2005, and selling it in 2008.
+New Holland began distilling bourbon, whiskey, rum, gin and vodka in 2005, and selling it in 2008.

 On August 23, 2018, New Holland Brewing Company announced that it will be re-branding its flagship Dragon's Milk Bourbon Barrel-Aged Stout.

-In June of 2020, New Holland underwent a re-brand, including a new logo and branding materials.
+The company launched the re-branding Dragon's Milk packaging in 2023 alongside new Dragon's Milk items, Dragon's Milk Crimson Keep BA Imperial Red Ale and Dragon's Milk Tales of Gold BA Imperial Golden Ale.